hobdrive/hobdrive-docs/en/user-manual.md

 The **Average Speed** parameter is calculated for the currently selected time interval, taking into account all idling time.

+Some cars transmit the real fuel level indicator from the ECU.
+This sensor is called **ECUFuelLevel.**

+In hobDrive, the "real" indicator is not used, but is overridden by the calculated one, based on manually entered data and fuel consumption data.

+You can display the readings of the native fuel level sensor: in the default-landscape.layout file, change FuelLevel to **ECUFuelLevel**.
+If this sensor shows nothing for you, then your car does not support displaying the real fuel level in the tank.

 ### Extra Screens

 Beside the described above key parameters, hobDrive provides a number of optional screens for more detailed fine-tuning.